ajoslin/angular-promise-tracker/README.md

   Returns whether this tracker is currently active.
 That is, whether any of the promises added to/created by this tracker are still pending, or the `activationDelay` has not been met yet.

+* **`boolean` tracker.tracking()**

+  Returns whether this tracker is currently tracking a request.
+That is, whether any of the promises added to/created by this tracker are still pending, even if the `activationDelay` has not been met yet.

 * **`void` tracker.addPromise(promise)**

   Add any arbitrary promise to tracker. `tracker.active()` will be true until `promise` is resolved or rejected.